 Scientists believe that the aster flower head, which also contains seeds and nutrients, helps the plants store energy during periods of drought.
 It also may contribute to their longevity.
 In my own experience, I’ve noticed that once established, my Aster family members like coneflower, daisy and blanket flower require very little water.
 And certainly the many roadside sunflowers, daisies and asters are living proof of these flowers’ remarkable survival ability.

 Of course every family has its outliers, and the Aster family has a few.
 These include the food crops lettuce, chicory and globe artichokes.
 Notice the two types of flowers, both tubular and ray, on the mountain lettuce bloom below.

 TAKE THE ASTER FAMILY QUIZ!

-Still, despite all these variations, I find that it’s the yellow aster members that are the hardest to identify.
-Superficially, many of the flowers look alike.
-But on closer inspection, their disk and ray flowers are all slightly different.
+Despite all this variation, though, I still find the yellow asters the hardest to identify.
+At first glance, many of them look alike.
+But on closer inspection, their flowers are all slightly different.

 Below are some well-known Aster family members that bloom in late summer and early fall.
 Can you identify them?
 (For answers, please see below.)